-4. Levels of Performance:
+III.D.4.
+Levels of Performance:

 - a.
-Promotion to Full Professor: - i.
-Teaching Effectiveness: tangible record of exceptional and high-quality performance according to department/division standards. - ii.
-Research/Creative Activity: a tangible record of exceptional and high-quality performance as described in Section III.D.3.b.

-iii.
-University/Public Service: a tangible record of exceptional and high-quality performance.

-b.
-Promotion to Associate Professor:
+Promotion to Professor: - Teaching Effectiveness: a sustained record of exceptional and high-quality performance according to department/division standards. - ii.
+Research/Creative Activity: a tangible record of exceptional and high-quality performance as described in Section III.D.3.b. - iii.
+University/Public Service: a tangible record of exceptional and high-quality performance. - b.
+Promotion to Associate Professor: - i.

-- i.
 Teaching Effectiveness: a tangible record of excellent performance according to department standards. - ii.
-Research/Creative Activity: a tangible record of exceptional and high-quality performance as described in Section III.D.3.b. - iii.
+Research/Creative Activity: a tangible record of exceptional and high-quality performance as described in Section III.D.3.b. - ii.
 University/Public Service: a tangible record of excellent performance.

-E. Procedures for Recommending Promotion: (Tenure Eligible Ranks Only)
+III.E.
+Procedures for Recommending Promotion: (Tenure Eligible Ranks Only)

-- 1. Notice of Upcoming Promotion Review: To initiate consideration of candidates for promotion, the head/chair of the department/division annually informs all faculty members that a promotion review is forthcoming and invites candidates to supply all relevant information by a specific date if the candidates believe they qualify for consideration under the criteria stated above.
-After the candidate submits all relevant evaluation materials for consideration by the October 1 deadline, nothing may be added or removed from these materials except the addition of recommendation letters. - 2.
-Rank and Promotion Committee: If there are candidates for promotion, the academic department/division establishes a Rank and Promotion Committee composed of at least six tenured faculty members in the department/division holding an academic rank higher than that of the candidate.
-The committee elects a chair.
-The department head serves as an ex-officio, non-voting member of the committee, except in cases where the department head is a candidate for promotion.
+III.E.1.
+Notice of Upcoming Promotion Review: To initiate consideration of candidates for promotion, the head/chair of the department/division annually informs all faculty members that a promotion review is forthcoming and invites candidates to supply all relevant information by a specific date if the candidates believe they qualify for consideration under the criteria stated above.
+After the candidate submits all relevant evaluation materials for consideration by the October 1 deadline, nothing may be added or removed from these materials except the addition of recommendation letters.

+III.E.2.
+Promotion Committee: